it-application-modernization/pot-documentation/APIC-labs/Create-and-Secure/ReadMe.md

 -   Publish an API for developers

+Before beginning this lab, you will want to make sure that you have completed the [API Connect Experience Prereq instructions](../APIC-prereq/index.md).

 # 2. Deploying the REST Services <a name="deploy"></a>

 First, you will deploy a Customer Database REST service and then you will download the OpenAPI file for the Customer Database REST service that you deployed.